digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 Unlike the other swap types above, the FpML swap template is not a new type of payoff.
 Instead, it allows you to input other types of swaps using the `FpML schema <https://www.fpml.org/spec/fpml-5-11-3-lcwd-1/html/confirmation/schemaDocumentation/schemas/fpml-ird-5-11_xsd/complexTypes/Swap.html>`_.
-Currently, only interest rate swaps are supported, but the template can quite easily be extended to currency swaps and FX swaps.
+Currently, interest rate swaps and currency swaps are supported.
+The template can quite easily be extended to FX swaps.

 Specifically, it allows you to specify one
 `swapStream <https://www.fpml.org/spec/fpml-5-11-3-lcwd-1/html/confirmation/schemaDocumentation/schemas/fpml-ird-5-11_xsd/complexTypes/Swap/swapStream.html>`_